ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   they provide.

-- A unified API to datagram and stream-oriented transports, allowing use of a common API for connection establishment and closing.
+- A unified API to datagram and stream-oriented transports, allowing use of a common API for Connection establishment and closing.

 - Message-orientation, as opposed to stream-orientation, using application-assisted framing and deframing where the underlying transport